Save Money on Wedding Invitations - Without Offending Grandma

 * Skip the Inner & Outer Envelopes.
 Just use one envelope.
 In fact as a general rule, the less "stuff" your wedding invite has, the less bulky it'll be and the less postage you will have to pay to send them.
 For every insert and extraneous thing you cut, you'll save twice.

 * Don't Skip the Thank-You Notes.
 Everybody who attended the wedding and/or gave you a gift gets a paper Thank-You Note, period, end of story, even if you thanked them in person.
 E-mail and Facebook don't count.
 However, your Thank-You notes don't need to match your invitations.
-There is absolutely nothing wrong, etiquette-wise, with sending your guests hand-written thank-you notes on stationary you already have, or even plain paper!
+There is absolutely nothing wrong, with sending your guests hand-written thank-you notes on stationary you already have, or even plain paper!

-* Do: Skip the printed Save-The-Dates.
+* Skip the printed Save-The-Dates.
 Save-The-Dates are not necessary unless most of your guests will need the extra notice (like if this will be a long-distance wedding for most of your guests), and e-mail is acceptable in lieu of printed cards.

 * You can: skip the pre-addressed envelopes if you are having a small wedding.
 Don't worry, you have time to address the envelopes yourself if you are only sending out 25-50 invites.

-* Don't: Try to save nickels and dimes by not sending paper invites to all your invited guests.
+* Don't try to save nickels and dimes by not sending paper invites to all your invited guests.
 Now, 100 guests does not equal 100 invitations.
 Married people, couples who live together, and any dependent children, can all share an invitation.
 But if cousin Susie moved out of her Aunt Julie's home six years ago, you need to send one invitation to Aunt Julie and one to Susie if you would like both to come.
 Invitations are keepsakes for many people, and sending paper invites to some guests and not others can make your guests feel like afterthoughts.

-* But Don't forget to get a couple of extras.
+* Don't forget to get a couple of extras.
 Unless you're little miss perfect, you're going to spell somebody's name wrong or something and you'll need an extra invite.

 * Don't EVER use the free invites certain stores give out when you make your wedding registry with them.
 Throw that mess away.
 Sending out an invitation with your registry info plastered all over it is tacky, plain and simple.
 If you truly don't have a cent to spare on invitations, hand-write your invites on whatever you already have.
 You can never go wrong with a personalized, hand-written letter.